donguklim/Ghost-of-Tsushima-Grass-plus-Rotational-Dynamics/README.md

 ## Introduction

-This is an implementation of the Ghost of Tsushima grass + rotational physics dynamics based motion of Bezier curve grass.
+This is an implementation of the Ghost of Tsushima grass + multi-body dynamics based motion of Bezier curve grass.

 The implementation of the GOT grass is based on the [GDC presentation](https://www.youtube.com/watch?v=Ibe1JBF5i5Y) of Sucker Punch Studio.
 The presenter from Sucker Punch Studio did not explain how they calculated the grass motion, so I have created my own rotational physics based dynamics motion.